 IV.
-The IEPs proposed by MCPS for the 2014-2015 and 2015-2016 school years were reasonably calculated to enable the Student to make meaningful educational progress in the least restrictive environment.
+The IEPs proposed by MCPS for the 2014-2015 and 2015-2016 school years were tailored to the Student's unique needs and reasonably calculated to enable her to make progress appropriate in light of her circumstances in the least restrictive environment.

-The Parents contend that the fourth and fifth grade IEPs proposed for the Student by MCPS were inappropriate for several reasons.
-MCPS concedes that the Student has needs that must be addressed in an IEP, but contends that the IEPs developed for the 2014-2015 and 2015-2016 school years were appropriate and could have been implemented at [School 3] and the [School 4] Learning Center as the least restrictive environments, respectively.
-MCPS also disputes the Parents' contention that the Student did not make meaningful progress from one year to the next.
-For the reasons explained below, I conclude that the Parents have failed to meet their burden of proving that that IEPs proposed by MCPS for 2014-2015 and 2015-2016 were inappropriate.
+The Parents contend that the fourth and fifth grade IEPs proposed for the Student by MCPS were inappropriate for several reasons, including inadequate specialized education and related services.
+MCPS concedes that the Student has needs that must be addressed in an IEP, but contends that the IEPs developed for the 2014-2015 and 2015-2016 school years were appropriate and could have been implemented at [School 3] and the [School 4] XXXX Center as the least restrictive environments, respectively.
+For the reasons explained below, I conclude that the Parents have failed to meet their burden of proving that that IEPs proposed by MCPS for 2014-2015 and 2015-2016 were not reasonably calculated to enable her to make progress appropriate in light of her circumstances.

-A. The IEPs contain adequate specialized instruction.
+A. The 2014-2015 and 2015-2016 IEPs contain adequate specialized instruction.